VaeiFork/TurnInPlace/README.md

 > [!WARNING]
 > Use `git clone` instead of downloading as a zip, or you will not receive content
+> <br>Install this as a project plugin, not an engine plugin

 > [!TIP]
 > Content requires UE5.5+, however tested and compiling on 5.2 and above